-A typical SILCS simulation can produce output totaling in excess of 100 GB, so please select a folder with appropriate free space.
+A typical SILCS simulation can produce output totaling in excess of 100 GB, so please select a "Project Directory" folder on your server with appropriate free space.
+The default is determined by the "Project Directory" setting during Remote server setup.

 The setup process automatically builds the topology of the simulation system, creating metalprotein bonds if metal ions are present, rotates side chain orientations to enhance sampling, and places probe molecules around the protein.
-The SilcsBio GUI provides Advanced Settings options prior to the setup process and prior to running the SILCS simulations.
+If missing loops were not modeled into the input PDB file, the amino acids on either side of each missing loop will be automatically capped with neutral functional groups.